-When young scientists start thinking about leading a research group they feel overwhelmed by the number of transferable skills they have to learn.
-There is now considerable agreement that young scientists should develop their leadership skills.
-To make a good start it is important to get an idea of which skills are important and where to begin.
+When young scientists start thinking about leading a research group, they feel overwhelmed by the number of transferable skills they have to learn for a career in science.
+There is now considerable agreement that young scientists should develop their leadership skills for a career in science.
+It is crucial to understand which skills are essential and where to begin.

-Thanks to Yves Soen, HR manager at Hasselt University, we have developed the following list of skills to give you a map of which skills are essential to become a successful group leader in science.
-We think that these skills are important for most positions in academia, industry and the public sector:
+Thanks to Yves Soen, former HR manager at Hasselt University, we have developed the following list of skills.
+This list serves as a map of which skills are essential to becoming a successful group leader in science.
+We think that these skills are important for most positions in academia, industry, and the public sector:

-After extensive discussions with other colleagues we would like to suggest following the two lists of skills outlined below:
+After extensive discussions with other colleagues, we would like to suggest following the two lists of skills for a science career outlined below:

-The skills are in random order, thus, they are not ranked according to importance.
-As expected there was considerable debate on which skills should be termed “basic” or “advanced”.
-We would suggest starting with the list in the first column because you need some knowledge and experience whith these skills before learning the more complex skills in the second column.
-Performing a SWOT analysis of yourself and your institution to get to know your strengths and weaknesses and your wishes and talents is a good start.
+The skills are in random order.
+Thus, they are not ranked according to importance.
+As expected, there was considerable debate on which skills should be termed “basic” or “advanced” for a science career.
+We suggest starting with the list in the first column because you need some knowledge and experience with these skills before learning the more complex ones in the second column.
+Performing a SWOT analysis of yourself and your institution to get to know your strengths and weaknesses, as well as your wishes and talents, is a good start.